Haiti–Taiwan relations: Defense and security

 Taiwan was the largest international donor to the FAd'H, after its reinstatement in 2017.
 100 sets of protection equipment and 100 T-91 rifles were donated during former Taiwanese president Tsai Ing-wen’s visit to Port-au-Prince in 2019.

 In August 2024, 100 of 400 total personal protection kits were donated to the FAd'H via the Taiwan Embassy.
 The outgoing ambassador Wen-Jiann Ku reiterated that Taiwan has been a supporter of the Haitian Armed Forces since its remobilization. "...Taiwan was the first and only supplier of the army.", he said in an interview with Le Nouvelliste on 2 September 2024.
 Ku also showed his satisfaction with other international partners showing the will to support, supply, and work with the Armed Forces. "...After discussions with the authorities, Taiwan will furnish other equipment to the army and they are already on their way to be delivered to Haiti.", he said, confirming that additional military equipment are already on the way.
 Taiwan donated the other 300 kits to the Haitian National Police.
 They had also donated Humvees to the border police.

 Bilateral visits

+On 11 August 1992, Haitian President Jean-Bertrand Aristide, while in exile following the September 1991 military coup, visited Taiwan for a meeting with Taiwanese President Lee Teng-hui.

+Taiwanese Vice President Lee Yuan-tsu attended the inauguration of Haitian President René Préval on 7 February 1996.

 On 28 May 2018, Haitian President Jovenel Moise visited Taiwan following the announcement of the Dominican Republic severing ties with Taiwan.
-Tsai Ing-wen and Moise discussed developmental aid for Haiti and maintaining relations with Tsai stating “Even though Taiwan and Haiti are separated by large geographic distance, both share democratic and freedom values.
+Tsai Ing-wen and Moise discussed developmental aid for Haiti and maintaining relations with Tsai stating "Even though Taiwan and Haiti are separated by large geographic distance, both share democratic and freedom values.
 In many areas, both sides have seen the results of the long-term and deep partnership".